How Remove Wood Stain From Clothes and Carpet?

 Tony Adams

-You can spill wood stain on a carpet or clothes while staining wood, So, how to remove it?
+While staining a surface, you can spill wood stain on a carpet or clothes.
+So, how to remove it?

-Wood stain comes out of clothing and carpets.
-But, it may not come off completely, especially if it has soaked and dried through the cloth’s fibers.
+Wood stain does come out of clothing and carpets but not completely, especially if it has soaked and dried through the cloth’s fibers.
 The longer you leave it on the carpet, the more difficult it is to remove it.

-If the wood stain dries on the cloth, it can leave a discolored spot even after removing it.
-That’s because it has a high volume of dye and pigments in the formula, and once it dries, the pigments will set on the carpet and discolor it.
-That’s why it’s important to remove it immediately.
+The wood stain will leave a discolored spot even after removing if it dries on the cloth.
+That’s because it has a high volume of dye and pigments in the formula, and the pigments will set (and dry) on the carpet and discolor it.
+So, it’s important to remove it immediately.

 How To Know What Type of Wood Stain You Have in Your Clothes?

 Water-based and oil-based wood stains have different removal processes.
-So, you must know which type you have on your clothes to know which methods and products to use.
-If it’s a fresh stain, check the container to see its type.
+You must know the type of wood stain to know which method (or products) to use.

-Try washing the cloth with water.
-If the wood stain comes off the cloth after blotting water, it’s water-based.
+Wash the cloth with water; if the wood stain comes off after washing it with water, it’s water-based.
 If it doesn’t come off, it’s oil-based.
-That’s because water-based stains are water soluble, while oil-based stains aren’t.
+Water-based wood stain is water soluble and will come off with water, while oil-based stain won’t.

 How To Remove Oil-Based Wood Stain From Clothes?